 So if you’re looking to maintain healthy mitochondria and steady energy output, NAD+ may be worth considering.

-Obesity is a condition that is characterized by an excessive amount of body fat.
+Obesity is a condition that is characterised by an excessive amount of body fat.
 Obesity can lead to a number of health problems, including metabolic disorders such as diabetes.
 In 2016, diabetes killed 1.6 million people around the globe.

 Obesity is also a risk factor for heart disease and stroke.
 In fact, obese individuals are more likely to die from heart disease than non-obese individuals.

 Treatment for obesity often includes lifestyle changes such as diet and exercise.
 Medications and surgery may also be used in severe cases.

 If you are obese, it is important to talk to your doctor about treatment options.

 The heart is a vital organ that pumps blood throughout the body.
 The arteries are responsible for carrying blood away from the heart.

 The elasticity of the arteries helps cushion the pressure waves sent out by heartbeats.
 However, as we age, our arteries begin to stiffen, and this can contribute to high blood pressure.